anssilaukkarinen/csv_to_epw/README.md

 All csv climate files in the input folder are from the Finnish Meteorological Institute.

-Report (In Finnish) describing the methods and data sets: \
+Report (In Finnish) describing the methods and data sets used to create the input csv files: \
 Jylhä et al. (2020) http://hdl.handle.net/10138/321164

 Link to Finnish Meteorological Institute website on building energy efficiency Test Reference Years (TRY): \